 Arbitrage involves the investment of proceeds from the sale of tax-exempt debt in a taxable investment that yields a higher rate than the rate of the obligation.
 This results in income in excess of interest costs.
 Federal law requires entities to rebate to the government such income on tax-exempt debt if the yield from those earnings exceeds the effective yield on the related tax-exempt debt issued.
 Governmental units may avoid the requirement to rebate the "excess" earnings to the Federal government under certain circumstances if they issue no more than \$5 million in total of all such debt in a calendar year and if they meet specified targets for expenses of the proceeds and interest earnings thereon.
 For this purpose, tax-exempt indebtedness includes bonds, notes, and certain capital leases and installment purchases.
 The Federal government only requires arbitrage to be calculated, reported, and paid every five years or at maturity of the debt, whichever is earlier.
 However, the potential liability is calculated annually for financial reporting purposes.
-At June 30, 2016, reported as other noncurrent liabilities for business-type activities is an arbitrage rebate liability of \$41,607 associated with the Authority's Mortgage Revenue Bonds Outstanding.
+At June 30, 2017, the Authority had no arbitrage rebate liability associated with the Authority's Mortgage Revenue Bonds outstanding.